BigBosko/Manger-password-manager/README.md

-Manger - a password manager
+Manger - a password manager (Project is still in very early development)

 A secure, cross-platform, Zero-Knowledge password manager built with Python and Kotlin.
 This project features a desktop client, Android app, and a server sync, all communicating via a strict Zero-Knowledge architecture with end-to-end encryption.